AISE-TUDelft/coco/server/database/design.md

 - &rarr;**`model_id: INTEGER`** Unique identifier for the model, **Primary Key**.
 - `model_name: TEXT` Name of the model.

-> [!NOTE] Is it necessary for `trigger_type`, `ide_type`, `programming_language`, and `model_name` to be their own tables?
-I'm not sure if this works with the database libraries you're using (or whether it remains 3NF), but a flatter layout can be more desirable for easier understanding.

-> For instance, say I'm given a completion; to figure out whether it was invoked in `jetbrains` I need to look up the `ide_type_id` and then its corresponding `ide_name`.
-For someone not familiar with the plugin, knowing what values this can take requires exploring each table; and potentially keeping track of nesting and ids in data analysis.

-> I'm not sure if there is a better way of doing it, you probably know better.
-If the option exists, I would add these four as (extensible) enum values on the `completion` table.
-Otherwise, can you explain to me why this is better (e.g. I don't have enough experience with databases to know whether these things are automatically flattened when retrieving a `generation`)

-> [!REMARK] I do agree with you that having the tables as separate entities does make it harder to understand the database schema.
-I do think that having the tables as separate entities does provide a certain level of modularity to the database schema.
-This would allow for the addition of new trigger types, programming languages, and models without having to change the schema of the database.
-Additionally, given that these two tables would be decoupled, it is less likely to have any sort of anomalies pop up given a potential changes in values or the addition of new values.
-Additionally, take the case we would want to also track versions of programming languages a user is utilizing to for example evaluate the acceptance of the completions generated when a user is programming in a older versino of java as opposed to a newer version.
->
-> One more this to keep in mind, is that with the adapters that will be implemented on top of the database the data would be returned as the pydantic types that are defined for the project, so this is simply a level of abstraction that a user or analyst would not have to deal with.
-Everything will be handled through the providers of the adapter in the format that is "flattened".

 ### `query`
 This table contains the list of all the generations that have been requested.